FREQUENTLY ASKED QUESTIONS

 Q: I'm a high school teacher or librarian.
 Are your books appropriate for my library or classroom?

-A: Yes - for older teen readers!
-Both Invisible Boys and The Brink are in many high school libraries and classrooms across Australia and have even been used as exam texts.
-Both texts are recommended for readers aged 15 and over due to the graphic content in terms of sex, substance use, swearing and violence.
+Both books are in many high school libraries and classrooms across Australia and have even been used as exam texts.
 Both books have been taught in classrooms at Year 11 & Year 12 level.
-Teaching notes have been developed for both books, aligned to the Australian curriculum.
-They are freely available here:

 Q: I am struggling with my sexuality.
 Where can I go for help?